I’m Tim Lott, journalist, novelist, and writing mentor.

 There are three levels of subscription.

-With Free Membership you will get a free post from the archive every Thursday.
+With Free Membership you will get a free post about writing from the archive every Thursday.

-But you will not otherwise be able to access any of the extensive archive, or read any of the Saturday essay posts ( which may include writing essays) or Tuesday writing lessons or join in the occasional Zoom talks and discussion threads.
+But you will not otherwise be able to access any of the rest of the extensive archive, or read any of the Saturday essay posts or join in the occasional Zoom talks and discussion threads.

 With Paid Membership, whether Weekly, Annual or Group, you will be able to join the community by commenting and feeding back to other subscribers as well as me, and you will be able to access all my posts, past and present.
 You will be able to read my weekly essays in full.
 You will get access to my memoir, ‘The Scent of Dried Roses’ read by me as an audiobook - as well as my interviews about storytelling with luminaries like John Yorke, Robert McKee and Jon Ronson.
-And you can access all my writing lessons as they appear.
+You can access all my writing lessons as they appear.
+And you can access my weekly conversations on philosophy and psychology, another one (or two) of my passions, with the Zen practitioner and therapist Manu Bazzano.

 Mentoring

 But perhaps you need a little more than this in your journey as a writer.
 No problem.
 You can sign up for Founding Membership.
 This is where it gets personal.
-Not only will you get all the above (as well as an even warmer fuzzier feeling) I will read and assess a sample of your writing material - up to 5,000 words - and feedback on it via a personal 45 minute one-on-one Zoom call, during I will give you general advice and you can ask me any questions about your work.
+Not only will you get all the above (as well as an even warmer fuzzier feeling) I will read and assess a sample of your writing material - up to 5,000 words - and feedback on it via a personal 30 minute one-on-one Zoom call, during I will give you general advice and you can ask me any questions about your work.
 ALSO you will be entitled to a 10% discount on any of my mentoring packages ( worth up to £275).
-Furthermore, you will receive a signed and dedicated copy of my latest novel, ‘ Now We Are Forgiven’ by post.

 Oh yes, and you can also take out Group Subscriptions if there are four or more of you which will give you a 20% discount on any of the above plans.